PyLink/PyLink/docs/technical/pmodule-spec.md

     - The `name` option sets the server name.
     - The `internal` boolean sets whether the server is an internal PyLink server.
     - The `desc` option sets the server description, when applicable.

+#### Statekeeping specifics
+- When a user is introduced, their UID must be added to both `irc.users` and to the `users` set in the `Server` object hosting the user (`irc.servers[SID].users`).
+The latter list is used internally to track SQUITs.
+- When a user joins a channel, the channel name is added to the User object's `channels` set (`irc.users[UID].channels`), as well as the Channel object's user list (`irc.channels[CHANNELNAME].users`)
+- When a user disconnects, the `_remove_client` helper method can be called on their UID to automatically remove them from the relevant Server object, as well as all channels they were in.
+- When a user leaves a channel, the `Channel.remove_user()` method can be used to easily remove them from the channel state, and vice versa.

 ### Mode formats